napari/docs/docs/tutorials/fundamentals/viewer.md

 * **Convert to Image** - converts a **Labels** layer into an **Image** layer.
 * **Toggle visibility** - hides or shows the selected layer.
 * **Convert datatype** - converts an **Image** or **Labels** layer into int8, int16, int32, int64, uint8, uint16, uint32, or uint64 data types.
 The initial data type is the data type of the data itself.
-* **Make Projection** - This can be used only on a stack.
+* **Make Projection** - can be used only on a stack.
 It creates a new layer that is a projection of the layer stack with the characteristic the user selects.
 More information about the types of projections is available [here](https://medium.com/@damiandn/an-intoduction-to-biological-image-processing-in-imagej-part-3-stacks-and-stack-projections-942aa789420f).
 The following projections are available:
     * **Max** - maximum intensity projection.
 At each pixel position, we go  through the stacks, find the pixel with the maximum intensity, and that becomes the intensity of that pixel value in the projected image.
    * **Min** - minimum intensity projection.
 Similar to the maximum intensity projection, except that the minimum pixel value is used for the projected image instead of the maximum pixel value.
    * **Std** - the standard deviation projection.
 At each pixel position, the standard deviation of the pixel intensities through the stack is the assigned value of that pixel position.
 Positions with large differences in the pixel intensities through the stack appear brighter in this projection.
    * **Sum** - the sum projection simply adds together all the pixel values in the stack for a given position.
 In this projection, the image is typically re-scaled to a 16-bit image, as the sum of all the pixel intensity values usually exceeds 255, which would result in a completely white 8-bit image.
    * **Mean** - the mean projection is the average intensity projection.
-It simply averages all of the pixel values in the stacks to make the final projected image.
+It simply averages all the pixel values in the stacks to make the final projected image.
    * **Median** - the median projection takes the median pixel intensity for the final projected image.
-* **Split Stack** - if the stack is RGB, it splits the layer into 3 layers with red, green, and blue values, respectively, in separate layers.
+* **Split Stack** - if the stack is RGB, it splits the layer into 3 layers with red, green, and blue values in separate layers.
 Otherwise, it splits a single image layer of dimension 3 or more into a list of layers along the axis.
 This option takes a little time to execute.
 Properties will be changed as follows:
     * **Colormap:** (magenta, green) for a stack with 2 channels, (CYMRGB) for stacks with more than 2 channels
     * **Blending:** additive
     * **Contrast_limits:** min and max values of the layer
     * All other properties, such as **Scale** and **Translate** will be propagated from the original stack.
 * **Merge to Stack** - combines a set of layers to a single-layer stack.
 The resulting layer stack will contain the layers with their original ordering in the layer list.
 Layers must be of the same type (e.g. An **Image** layer can be merged only with other **Image** layers.) and must have the same dimensionality.  (e.g. a 1024 x 1024 layer can only be merged with another 1024 x 1024 layer.)
 * **Link Layers** - links the selected layers.
 Once layers are linked, any action performed on one layer will be performed on all linked layers at the same time.
-The layer control panel will show only when a single layer is selected.
+The layer control panel will show _only_ when a single layer is selected.
 Changing properties with that layer's control panel will change properties in all of the linked layers.
 * **Unlink Layers** - appears when layers are linked.
 It unlinks the layers so that changes to one of the layer's properties no longer result in the same changes to the previously linked layers.
 * **Select Linked Layers** - appears only when layers are linked.
 Selects all layers linked to a given layer.